toshinari123/1320-blind/README.md

 2. https://cloud.google.com/sdk/docs/install-sdk
 3. https://googleapis.dev/python/google-api-core/latest/auth.html

+IMPORTANT: hold ctrl c to stop the program; please stop it after few tries cuz every time use google cloud some money is used in my account (currently running on free credits given by google)

 - kohei: detect if object left or right (and maybe if object on ground to prevent tripping)
 - ngoni: detect the cane (if possible detect what bounding boxes overlap with the cane so can say what the blind person is pointing at)
 - lucy: add depth estimation to objects (https://github.com/nianticlabs/monodepth2)